nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.4.
 Model component

-Author: Cynthia Dharman

 <img src="images/ModelClassDiagram.png" width="800"><br>
 _Figure 2.4.1 : Structure of the Model Component_

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

-The `Model`,
+The `Model`component:

 * stores a `UserPref` object that represents the user's preferences.
-* stores the Address Book data.
+* stores the Task Manager data.
-* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.

 ### 2.5.
 Storage component

-Author: Darius Foong

 <img src="images/StorageClassDiagram.png" width="800"><br>
 _Figure 2.5.1 : Structure of the Storage Component_

 **API** : [`Storage.java`](../src/main/java/seedu/address/storage/Storage.java)

-The `Storage` component,
+The `Storage` component:

 * can save `UserPref` objects in json format and read it back.
-* can save the Address Book data in xml format and read it back.
+* can save the Task Manager data in xml format and read it back.

 ### 2.6.
 Common classes